 With administrative support critical to sales team performance, managed virtual assistant services offer a fast path to professional, right-sized administrative and operational support for sales teams.

-In a managed service model, the service provider hires, trains, supervises and continually optimizes the performance of the sales support assistants.
+In a managed virtual assistant outsourcing company, the service provider hires, trains, supervises and continually optimizes the performance of the sales support assistants.
 The assistants are typically offshore, with account teams in the U.S.